Do You Have Doll Questions? Doll Questions With Answers Two--May Have The Answers

 This Question is from Elizabeth!

-Dear Pam, I have several rather old dolls and I am unsure as whether they have any value.
+Dear Pam, I have several rather old dolls, and I am unsure as to whether they have any value.
 Maybe you can help?
 1. Is marked at the back of the head A.M.D.E.P.
 1894 Made in Germany No 9 2.
 Is marked very faintly as Paline 119 or 109 (we think) 3.
 Is marked BRU.Jne No 8 Kind regards,

 Hi....yes your dolls do have value.